nickmoran06/AirBnB_clone/README.md

 * [Authors](#authors)

 ## Description
-AirBnB clone - The console is
+The console of the AirBnB clone is a command interpreter to manage the AirBnB objects, that allow to undestand the manipulation of the information required and how is storage in the program.

 ## Files
 File | Description